Verox-/MSNSQL/README.md

 BROKEN_MISSION_DIRECTORY=Directory, with trailing slash, to the directory missions will be moved to.<br/ >

 ####[PROGRAM]
 LOGLEVEL=Minimum log message severity to display.
-Avalable values are DEBUG, INFORMATION, WARNING, ERROR, CRITICAL and FATAL.
+Avalable values are DEBUG, INFORMATION, WARNING, ERROR, CRITICAL and FATAL.<br/ >
 BEHAVIOR=Defines the matching moving mode of the program.
 Details below.
-Available values are WHITELIST and BLACKLIST.
+Available values are WHITELIST and BLACKLIST.<br/ >